 - DNS Errors.
 This means a search engine isn’t able to communicate with your server.
 It might be down, for instance, meaning your website can’t be visited.
 This is usually a temporary issue.
 Google will come back to your website later and crawl your site anyway.
 If you see notices of this in your Google Search Console at crawl errors, that probably means Google has tried a couple of times and still wasn’t able to.

 - Server errors.
-If your search console shows server errors, this means the bot wasn’t able to access your website.
+The bot couldn’t access your website if your Search Console showed server errors.
 The request might have timed out.
 The search engine (f.i.) tried to visit your site, but it took so long to load that the server served an error message.
 Server errors also occur when there are flaws in your code that prevent a page from loading.
 It can also mean that your site has so many visitors that the server just couldn’t handle all the requests.
-A lot of these errors are returned as 5xx status codes, like the 500 and 503 status codes described here.
+Many of these errors are returned as 5xx status codes, like the 500 and 503 status codes.

 - Robots failure.
 Before crawling, (f.i.)
 Googlebot tries to crawl your robots.txt file as well, just to see if there are any areas on your website you’d rather not have indexed.
 If that bot can’t reach the robots.txt file, Google will postpone the crawl until it can reach the robots.txt file.
 So always make sure it’s available.

 That explains a tad bit about crawl errors related to your entire site.
-Now let’s see what kind of crawl errors might occur for specific pages.
+Now let’s see what crawl errors might occur for specific pages.

 Among these common errors might be an occasional DNS error or server error for that specific URL.
 Re-check that URL later and see if the error has vanished.
-Be sure to use fetch as Google and mark the error as fixed in Google Search Console if that is your main monitoring tool in this.
-Our plugin can help you with that.
+Be sure to use fetch as Google and mark the error as fixed in Google Search Console if that is your primary monitoring tool.

 Very specific URL errors

-There are some URL errors that apply to certain sites only.
+Some URL errors apply to certain sites only.
 That’s why I’d like to list these separately:

 - Mobile-specific URL errors.
 This refers to page-specific crawl errors that occur on a modern smartphone.
 If you have a responsive website, these are unlikely to surface.
-Perhaps just for that piece of Flash content you wanted to replace already.
-If you maintain a separate mobile subdomain like m.example.com, you might run into more errors.
-Thing along the lines of faulty redirects from your desktop site to that mobile site.
+You might run into more errors if you maintain a separate mobile subdomain like m.example.com.
+Things along the lines of faulty redirects from your desktop site to that mobile site.
 You might even have blocked some of that mobile site with a line in your robots.txt.

 - Malware errors.
 If you encounter malware errors in your webmaster tools, this means Bing or Google has found malicious software on that URL.
 That might mean that software is found that is used, for instance, “to gather guarded information, or to disrupt their operation in general.”(Wikipedia).
 You need to investigate that page and remove the malware.